 HOW CAN I PREVENT PREGNANCY?

 You can prevent pregnancy by getting birth control from a health care provider before you have sex and using that birth control in the correct way.
-You can also pick up condoms from a health care provider or pharmacy.
+You can also pick up free condoms from a health care provider or purchase them at a pharmacy.
 There are many types of birth control to choose from.

 HOW DO I GET BIRTH CONTROL?

 There are a few different ways that you can get birth control.
 You can ask your regular doctor about birth control during a check-up.
 Or, you can make an appointment with a health care provider just to talk about birth control.
-If you’re worried about cost and keeping the visit private, find a clinic in your area that may be able to help.
+If you’re worried about cost and keeping the visit private, find a free clinic in your area.

-Your health care provider will ask you about your health history and may suggest other health care services, like a pap smear or STI tests.
+Your health care provider will ask you about your health history and may suggest other health care services, like a pap smear or tests for sexually transmitted diseases.
 See here for information about your right to privacy when you ask about these topics.

 DO I HAVE TO PAY FOR BIRTH CONTROL?

-Most foster youth have Medi-Cal insurance.
+If you are in foster care, extended foster care, or aged out of foster care in California, you probably have Medi-Cal insurance.
 Birth control is free on Medi-Cal.
 In addition, many clinics offer these services for free or at low cost.
 You also may qualify for MediCal- Minor Consent program or PACT to help you prevent an unwanted pregnancy, help avoid contracting HIV and other STIs.
 Learn more about how you can get reproductive health services for free.